opensearch-project/sql/README.md

 ## Forum

-For additional help with the plugin, including questions about opening an issue, try the OpenSearch [Forum](https://forum.opensearch.org/c/plugins/sql/8).
+For additional help with the plugin, including questions about opening an issue, visit the OpenSearch [Forum](https://forum.opensearch.org/c/plugins/sql/8).

 ## Contributing